Alice Harding: Career and research

 In 1980, Harding was appointed as astrophysicist in the Astrophysics Science Division at Goddard Space Flight Center, a post she has held since then.
 Her main research interests have been high-energy particle acceleration and radiation processes in pulsars, highly magnetized neutron stars (magnetars), gamma-ray bursts, and supernova remnants.

 Harding works as part of astrophysics collaborations including the NICER Science Team, the Fermi Collaboration and AMEGO.
+Part of her research involves the use of NASA's Fermi Gamma-ray Space Telescope.

+In the 2020s, Harding has been a part of various research projects concerning Pulsars and their plasmas in conjunction with her job at the NASA Goddard Space Flight Center.
+Her physics commentary about the ability of photons in Pulsars to produce pairs capable of radiating more photons, hence being responsible for the density of Pulsars, was also recently published in APS Physics.